Receive a free download on Management Education and the SDGs

 An Event Exploring Diversity, Equity, and Inclusion in Small and Medium-Sized Enterprises

-Among its many Sustainable Development Goal-focused initiatives, the University of Vaasa recently addressed ongoing debates on diversity, equity, and inclusion (DEI), showcasing the critical role of addressing it in business.
+Among its many Sustainable Development Goal-focused initiatives, the University of Vaasa recently addressed ongoing debates on diversity, equity, and inclusion (DEI), showcasing the critical role of addressing them in business.

-Participating firms tasked students to explore DEI issues in those same firms’ strategy creation, strategy implementation, product and service development, and human resource management processes.
+Participating firms tasked students with exploring DEI issues in those same firms’ strategy creation, strategy implementation, product and service development, and human resource management processes.
 Diversity dimensions featured in the challenges were related to age, ability, disability, language, ethnic background, education, gender, and socio-economic status.

-Students together with the managers from participating firms and mentors learned to assess the impact of DEI from different perspectives and to critically evaluate the ongoing societal debates about the DEI programmes.
+Students, together with the managers and mentors from participating firms, learned to assess the impact of DEI from different perspectives and to critically evaluate the ongoing societal debates about the DEI programmes.
 They also discovered that smaller firms are particularly well positioned to benefit from DEI.
 This is because to utilize DEI wisely, smaller firms do not require a major organizational change.

 By solving cases for 10 companies, students practiced how to utilize DEI for a firm's internationalization efforts, improve the firm's capabilities and products to address diverse needs of customers, engage diverse groups of employees with the firm's strategies, or effectively resolve conflicts at work for more effective collaboration in teams.
 These company cases allowed students to tap into the real meaning of DEI and understand how closely it is connected to the core activities that every business does.
 Participating firms received new, ready-to-implement ideas on how to benefit from DEI in strategic and operational activities.

 The hackathon also revealed that digitalization in business and DEI should go hand-in-hand.
-Many company cases were concerned with the use of technology by or creating technology-enabled solutions for diverse user groups.
-Students explored the solutions for the issues, such as: the effective use of data analytics systems for strategic management by users with visual impairments (e.g. colour blindness, weak vision), optimizing online search solutions for older users, integrating people with disability or refugees in high-tech manufacturing companies, or utilizing Artificial Intelligence for individualized employee upskilling.
+Many company cases were concerned with the use of technology by or the creation of technology-enabled solutions for diverse user groups.
+Students explored the solutions for the issues, such as: the effective use of data analytics systems for strategic management by users with visual impairments (e.g. colour blindness, weak vision), optimizing online search solutions for older users, integrating people with disabilities or refugees in high-tech manufacturing companies, or utilizing artificial intelligence for individualized employee upskilling.

-The hackathon’s organizing team involved students with less work experience in the country of residence or those from the under-represented groups this way creating an opportunity for them to gain the needed work experience or learn about entrepreneurship.
-Prizes of the hackathon were directed at enhancing students’ professional profile and receiving career guidance from industry professionals which further helped students (most of whom had a migrant background) in winning or otherwise recognized teams improve their employability.
+The hackathon’s organizing team involved students with less work experience in the country of residence or those from the under-represented groups, creating an opportunity for them to gain the needed work experience or learn about entrepreneurship.
+Hackathon prizes were directed at enhancing students’ professional profiles and providing career guidance from industry professionals which further helped students (most of whom had a migrant background) in winning or otherwise recognized teams to improve their employability.

 In the hackathon, as a co-creation platform, firms, academia, experts, and learners created a lasting impact, contributing to a more sustainable future and the implementation of the United Nations' Sustainable Development Goals (SDGs) 8 (Decent Work and Economic Growth) and 10 (Reduced Inequalities).